AuteurAudio/electronics-measuring-extremely-low-noise-sources/README.md

 vastly exceeded the SNR over the years, probably as competitive marketing to foolish consumers.
-For our purposes here we will just glaze over things like noise shaping and keep with the more simplistic view that we are doing well if, under normal listening levels, we can create an amplifier that has comparable performance with the SNR for the best converters.
+For our purposes here we will just glaze over things like noise shaping and keep with the more simplistic view that we are doing well if, under normal listening levels, we can create an amplifier that has comparable performance with the SNR of the best converters.

 The point of this document is to answer the question: "How can I measure my device's performance as well (or better) than high end audio test gear, but on a shoestring budget using common equipment and supplies found on my workbench?"
 Of course the answer to this is understanding the source, amplification and measurement of noise, which is what this document is really about.
+A secondary point of the document is to reinforce the idea that certain things are perhaps more important than other things in designing an amplifier.
+In my mind, noise and responsiveness are the most critical aspects of a good amplifier.